 Kayte Armstrong DVM, M.OMSc

 Kayte graduated from the Canadian Academy of Osteopathy in Hamilton, Ontario.
-A keen in movement and its relationship to health led her to osteopathy and all it can offer to improve the well being of others.
-She is also delighted to call Nova Scotia home! n addition to clinical work, Kayte also teaches anatomy in her role as Professor of Anatomy and Palpation for the Canadian Academy of Osteopathy.
-When not treating clients or teaching, Kayte enjoys sword fighting, playing golf and riding her motorcycle, though usually not all at once.
+A keen interest in movement and its relationship to health led her to osteopathy and all it can offer to improve the well being of others.
+In addition to clinical work, Kayte also teaches anatomy in her role as Professor of Anatomy and Palpation for the Canadian Academy of Osteopathy.
+When not treating clients or teaching, Kayte enjoys sword fighting, playing golf and riding her motorcycle – though usually not all at once.

-Kayte is a professional member in good standing with Osteopathy Canada (OSTCAN)
+Kayte is a professional member in good standing with Osteopathy Canada (OSTCAN), and the Nova Scotia Association of Osteopaths (NSAO).

 Kara grew up in Belleville, ON and was a very active child.
 While pursuing a degree in Human Kinetics from the University of Guelph, Kara sustained an injury playing varsity Basketball.
 This injury led her to Osteopathy, and she was mesmerized by its approach to healing.
 After university, she worked as a Kinesiologist and Strength and Conditioning Coach, but couldn’t help feeling that there had to be something more she could be doing for her patients.